Usage-based insurance programs

 Additionally, more cars are being manufactured with embedded telematics technology.
 Italy leads the European countries, although many market forecasters state that pay-per-mile insurance or pay-as-you-drive auto insurance in the UK and Germany are likely to increase and be major markets for UBI in the near future.

 The potential benefits of pay-as-you-go insurance are great.
 Generally, they can be divided into three main categories: financial benefits, benefits to society, and safety/security benefits.
 Most of these benefits are still in the future and are dependent on a critical mass of people taking up pay-per-mile policies.
 Certainly, the impact of pay-as-you-go insurance will be far easier to measure once a majority of drivers move to the system.

-The most obvious potential benefit for a pay-as-you-go system is that it can reduce your rates.
+The most obvious potential benefit for a pay-as-you-go system is that it can reduce your auto insurance rates.

 If you are a safer driver than your demographic would suggest, you’re likely to see the benefits almost immediately.
 In particular, this could have an impact on those looking to buy cheap auto insurance for teens (16-20) who traditionally see the highest rates.
-Teen drivers traditionally pay up to 197 and 239 percent more for insurance than drivers at ages 25 and 35, respectively.
+Teen drivers traditionally pay up to 197 to 239% more for insurance than drivers at ages 25 and 35, respectively.